steveleetn91/cordova-plugin-admob-free-2/README.md

 This plugin reused  Android from [cordova-plugin-admob-free] plugin.
 Support GoogleMobileAds SDK version `10.8.0` for iOS.
 And Android you need consider this link https://github.com/ratson/cordova-plugin-admob-free.

-`Note :` This plugin developing but if you are urgent then you can use it if test is pass.

 ## Required